 In general small systems, this method can be preferred.

 2. Servo motor analog control mode

-In the application scenario where the servo motor needs to be used to realize speed control, we can select the analog quantity to realize the speed control of the motor.
+In the application scenario where the servo motor needs to be used to realize speed control, we can select the analog quantity to control the motor’s speed.

 The value of the analog quantity determines the running speed of the motor.